link-marie/EyeMoveX-resource/readme.md

 the app will support new language.

-If you want to use the app with your mother language, please consider to translate the string resources.
+If you want to use the app with your mother language, please consider to translate and submit string resources.

 When your translation is adopted to this app, you will receive *'secret code'* for upgrading the app to paid version!!